michellavoie4/Resilience-Fcylindrus/README.txt

 6. Figure 2 is produced by running the script 'globalSA_Morris.m'

-7. Figure 3 is obtained after running the script 'ReactionDeletionSensitivity.m'
+7. Figure 3 and 5 are obtained after running the script 'ReactionDeletionSensitivity.m'

-8. Network metrics in Python (i.e., degree distribution and centrality indices) are obtained by running the script 'bipartite.m' in MATLAB and running the script 'main_analyse_reseau.py' in Python, which import all functions in the file 'analyse_reseau_2.py'.
+8. Network metrics (Figure 4) in Python (i.e., degree distribution and centrality indices) are obtained by running the script 'bipartite.m' in MATLAB and running the script 'main_network_analysis.py' in Python, which import all functions in the file 'network_metrics.py'.